[?] ATV Daily News

 The next part of the process involves finding the balance point of your machine.
 This basically involves determining the correct body position on the ATV to hit the balance point.
 Your behind should be farther back on the seat, but not so far that reaching the bars and working the controls is awkward.
 Again practice makes perfect, so practice hitting the balance point until you don't think about it, you are just able to do it.

 Once that step is mastered, you will need to repeat the balance point process, but this time standing up with your knees slightly bent.
 This is known as the "attack stance".
-With your knees slightly bent, your body is able to absorb the bumps from ground, that are transferred from the tires to the frame, and finally to you, the rider.
+With your knees slightly bent, your body is able to absorb the bumps from the ground, that are transferred from the tires to the frame, and finally to you, the rider.

 This "attack stance" is used for jumping your ATV as well.
 So learning it now at slower speeds will be very handy as you continue to build your riding skills.